64 Hexagrams are too many to start for beginners. One can go according to the serial number of the hexagram and do it one at a time.

-We will discuss 41 損 Decrease hexagram in details in future.
+We will discuss 41 損 Decrease hexagram in detail in the future.
 But I intentionally use this hexagram to illustrate an interesting point.
 The literal translation of the Chinese word is not a very good interpretation of the meaning.
-(There are many others literal translations that are OK, but I want you note that quite frequently, the literal translation is not good enough).
-Just reading the literal translation without going into the details will result in misinterpretation of Yi Ying.
+(There are many other literal translations that are OK, but I want you to note that quite frequently, the literal translation is not good enough).
+Just reading the literal translation without going into the details will result in a misinterpretation of Yi Ying.
 This is a common mistake of beginners.
-If we just read 41 as decrease or harm, we may be quick to jump to the conclusion that Yi Jing is teaching us to harm others to benefits ourselves.
+If we just read 41 as decrease or harm, we may be quick to jump to the conclusion that Yi Jing is teaching us to harm others to benefit ourselves.
 But the real teaching is the very opposite!
 It is teaching us to sow first into others and reap the benefits later.
 This sowing and reaping principle should be quite familiar to Christians.
-Hence, I prefer to use the word “Give or Invest” in place of “Decrease or Harm” or at least I will quality decrease with give or invest.
+Hence, I prefer to use the word “Give or Invest” in place of “Decrease or Harm” or at least I will quality decrease with giving or invest.
 So you will find my translation a bit different from other books but it is more meaningful ( I hope.
 If not, let me know).

 Start with the First 2

 OK, back to where do we start from?
 It is usually recommended that one starts with the first 2 hexagrams – 1乾 Heaven and 2坤 Earth.
 These two are the foundational hexagrams that interact to give rise to the rest.
 This is the yang (1 Heaven, Father-Creative Force, Energy, invisible) and the yin (2 Earth, Mother-receptive, materials, visible).

 There are those who group them.
 For example,

 - to know how to have great blessings, learn these 4 hexagrams:

 - 48井 The Well – Sharing